-Greetings, I’m trying CC-ing all the folks I could think of that are likely running bots for Clang.
+Greetings, starting a new thread and CC-ing all the folks I could think of that are likely running bots for LLVM.
 If I’ve missed any, sorry, please add them.

-As you may have heard on various lists, it’s time to switch Clang (and LLVM) to use C++11.
+As lots of folks have been mentioning, it’s time to switch LLVM (and most subprojects) to use C++11.
 The first step is establishing a new baseline of compiler versions that are supported:

 If you are helping to keep our build bot infrastructure running and up-to-date, please check the host compiler versions and reply here if you’re going to have trouble upgrading.
 My rough plan based on chatting with some folks is to submit checks to cmake and configure on Monday to produce an error on older toolchains without some flag to force old toolchain support.